 UTSA’s Nutrition and Dietetics Program

 The B.S. in Nutrition and Dietetics serves as the foundation for the Master of Dietetics Studies (M.D.S.) and is the first step to becoming a registered dietitian.
-As you work towards earning your B.S., you’ll attend classes and acquire off-site practicum hours consisting of community dietetics, clinical dietetics, and food service management.
+As you work toward earning your B.S., you’ll attend classes and acquire off-site practicum hours consisting of community dietetics, clinical dietetics, and food service management.
 In this unique program, you’ll earn a joint degree in both the B.S. and M.D.S., which will certify you to take the national exam to become a registered dietitian.